Preserve hardwood trees and lindens

 Why?

-Deciduous trees and lime trees provide specific habitats for several species.
-For the most part, these tree species do not form stands in Estonia, for both natural and economic reasons.
-It is therefore necessary to have them as isolated specimens in the landscape (including parks, cemeteries, wooded meadows, yards).
+Hardwood trees and linden trees provide specific habitats for various species.
+These tree species do not typically form forests in Estonia due to natural and economic reasons, so it is necessary to maintain them as individual trees in landscapes (e.g., parks, cemeteries, wooded meadows, yards).